kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/using-two-levels-for-two-or-more-factors.rst

 ..
 TODO: Draw in Inkscape, the geometrical analysis of the main effects, and the interaction plot for this system: annotated with T effect at low S, T effect at high S, S effect at low T, S effect at high T

-The data may also be visualized using an :ref:`interaction plot <DOE-fig-interaction-plot-with-interaction>` again:
+The data may also be visualized using an :ref:`interaction plot <DOE-fig-interaction-plot-with-interaction>` here, showing a higher degree of interaction.

 .. _DOE-fig-interaction-plot-with-interaction:
 .. figure:: ../../figures/doe/factorial-two-level-line-plot-with-interaction.png
 	:align: center
 	:scale: 100

-	An interaction plot for the example where there is significant interaction

 The lack of parallel lines is a clear indication of interaction.
 The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on conversion is also greater at high levels of temperature.
 What is missing is an interaction term, given by the product of temperature and substrate.
 We represent this as  :math:`T \times S` and call it the temperature-substrate interaction term.

 This interaction term should be zero for systems with no interaction, which implies the lines are parallel in the interaction plot.
 Such systems will have roughly the same effect of :math:`T` at both low and high values of :math:`S` (and in between).
 So then, a good way to quantify interaction is by how different the main effect terms are at the high and low levels of the other factor in the interaction.
 The interaction *must* also be symmetrical: if :math:`T` interacts with :math:`S`, then :math:`S` interacts with :math:`T` by the same amount.